SpenceKonde/megaTinyCore/Installation.md

 ## Supported IDE versions
 megaTinyCore requires a version of the IDE later than 1.6.3; - it may require a much more recent version of the IDE; this has not been tested.
 It has been tested with 1.8.9.

+**The Official Arduino megaAVR board package must be installed using board manager in order for this package to work. **

-## Boards Manager Installation - Not yet available
+## Boards Manager Installation

-Board manager support for this core will be added shortly.
-When it is, it will be possible to install using the boards manager.
+This board package can be installed via the board manager.
 The boards manager URL is:

 `http://drazzy.com/package_drazzy.com_index.json`